tothaval/FlatShareCC_MVVM/README.md

 -a new flat can have several rooms, if combined area of rooms exceeds flat area, an error is raised

+-there is data validation setup on some of the property bindings

 !!! data will not be saved nor loaded in the current build !!!